 - Wait for the process to complete before unplugging your device.

 Note: If you’re storing your iTunes backups elsewhere (like an external drive or network location), make sure your computer can see this location before you start iTunes.
+Also see our tips for fixing the problem of iTunes not recognizing your iPhone if you run into that issue.

 How to Restore an iPhone From iCloud